coders-school/stl/module2/03_algorithms_nonmodifying.en.md

 They do not modify the containers they run on.

-Can not:
+They cannot:

 * rearrange items in a container
 * delete items
 * add items

 Here you will only find popular or interesting uses of some algorithms.
-The full list of algorithms is available on cppreferene.com
+The full list of algorithms is available on cppreference.com

 [Algorithms on cppreference.com](https://en.cppreference.com/w/cpp/algorithm)